Oreire/app-balancer-project/README.md

 # Elasticache for Redis (Single Master Node) was created as a separate terraform configuration

-  #Redis adffords the implemention of:
+  #Redis affords the implemention of:

     Highly Available, Distributed and Secure in-memory cache